 As Chris Lowney sifted through their words and actions to find the themes that animated the Jesuits at their most successful, four principles of Jesuit leadership stand out.
-He calls them the 4 pillars of leadership.
+He calls them the four pillars of leadership.

-1. Self-awareness
+1 Self-awareness

 Key to attaining self-awareness is figuring out the core values and beliefs that motivate you as well as your strengths and weaknesses.
-Self awareness can only be achieved through focused reflection on ones own experience.
+Selfawareness can only be achieved through focused reflection on one's own experience.
 It is impossible to overestimate the importance of the Spiritual Exercises to Jesuit culture.

-2. Ingenuity
+2 Ingenuity

-These were men constantly innovating and adapting to embrace a changing world, but anchored by nonnegotiable values and a belief in a world of great opportunities with God labouring for them in all things.
-The story of how Matteo Ricci in 1580 in his mission to spread the gospel, pioneered the radical strategy of 'inculturation' whereby he assimilated himself into Chinese culture, mastering the language, publishing a treatise in Chinese On Friendship, establishing his reputation as a scholarly man of virtue, constantly cultivating a network of well placed Chinese officials - nothing if not ingenious.
+These were men constantly innovating and adapting to embrace a changing world, but anchored by non-negotiable values and a belief in a world of great opportunities with God labouring for them in all things.
+The story of how Matteo Ricci, in 1580, in his mission to spread the gospel, pioneered the radical 'inculturation' whereby strategy of assimilated himself into Chinese culture, mastering the language, publishing a treatise in Friendship, Chinese On establishing reputation as a scholarly man of virtue, constantly cultivating a network of well placed Chinese officials - nothing if not ingenious.

 An audience with the Emperor may have eluded him, but such was his status in Beijing that he was the first westerner to be granted a burial plot in the imperial precincts, and his passing was marked by the gathering of a two thousand strong Christian community he had established in Beijing.

-3. Love
+3 Love